-The site investigation identified the presence of silty sand topsoil and fill to a maximum depth of 0.70m (BH1), underlain by a natural sand deposit from a minimum of 0.15m depth (BH3) to a maximum drilled depth of 5.00m (BH1).
-The investigation was conducted to a maximum drilled depth of 5.0m (BH1/DCP1), with all boreholes and DCP tests discontinuing within dense to very dense sand.
+The site investigation identified the presence of silty sand topsoil and fill to a maximum depth of 0.70m (BH1), underlain by a natural sand deposit from a minimum of 0.10m depth (BH6) to a maximum drilled depth of 8.50m (BH6 & BH7).
+Very dense sand is interpreted to underlie the site from between 2.8m depth (DCP4) and 4.6m depth (DCP1).
 No signs of seepage or a freestanding groundwater table were identified in any of the boreholes or on any of the retrieved DCP rods.